ToddTurnbull/strong-neighbourhoods/sources/canada/census-planningdistrict/readme.md

 ## Notes

 ### Key categories:
 * Population, 2011
-* Total population by age groups
+    * Total population by age groups (1-7, 13-26)
 * Total number of census families in private households: total couple families by family structure and number of children
-    - Couples with and without children (combine married and common-law) and lone-parent families
+    * Couples with and without children (combine married and common-law) and lone-parent families (1-2, 149-153, 157-159, 163)
-* Total number of persons in private households: number of persons not in census families, living alone
+* Total number of persons in private households: number of persons not in census families, living alone (1-2, 108-109, 112)
-* Total number of persons aged 65 years and over in private households: number of persons not in census families aged 65 years and over, living alone
+* Total number of persons aged 65 years and over in private households: number of persons not in census families aged 65 years and over, living alone (1-2, 126-127, 130)

 ### Other categories of potential interest:
-* Total children in census families in private households
+* Total children in census families in private households (1-2, 172-177)
-* Total number of private households by household type:
+* Total number of private households by household type: (skip for now)
-    - Census family households: one family households, other family households
+    * Census family households: one family households, other family households
-    - Non-census family households; one-persone households, two-or-more-person households
+    * Non-census family households; one-person households, two-or-more-person households
-* Total number of occupied private dwellings by structural type of dwelling
+* Total number of occupied private dwellings by structural type of dwelling (1-2, 206-215)
-* Knowledge of official languages
+* Knowledge of official languages (1-2, 549-553)
-* Detailed language spoken most often at home
+* Detailed language spoken most often at home (579-583, 685-689)

 ### Remaining categories:
 * Total population 15 years and over by marital status